JuddKarloCarreon/PHP-E-Commerce-Capstone/README.md

 # PHP-E-Commerce-Capstone
 ## To-do:
-  - Add pagination
+  - Do cart page
-  - Finish product_view
+  - Do checkout
+  - Do admin orders

 ## Timestamps:
 Day 1: 1h27m